vidister/gimp-web/content/news/2017-03-01_Mitch-interview-WilberWeek2017.md

 **M:** Yes a lot of stuff as long as _**I**_ don't have to do all the changes, because I really have enough things to do already *(laughs)*.

-You can be maintainer of whatever subpart, please.
+You can be the maintainer of whatever subpart, please.
 **Please.** Take away the work from me.
 All contributors need to realize that if they do something really well, they will be in charge of that part.